Stably diffeomorphic manifolds and the realisation of modified surgery obstructions

+\title[Stably diffeomorphic manifolds and modified surgery obstructions] {Stably diffeomorphic manifolds and the realisation of modified surgery obstructions \ where $W_g := \#_g (S^q \times S^q)$ is the $g$-fold connected sum of $S^q \times S^q$ with itself.
+We write~$M \cong_{\text{st}} N$ and define the {\em stable class of $M$} as

+Kreck has reduced the problem of classifying manifolds up to stable diffeomorphism to bordism theoretic questions in stable homotopy theory.
+The next stage in modified surgery programme for the classification of $2q$-manifolds is then to understand the manifolds within a given stable class.

-For every $k \geq 2$ we construct infinitely many $4k$-dimensional manifolds that are all stably diffeomorphic but pairwise not homotopy equivalent.
+In this direction, we shall show that stable classes can be arbitrarily complicated: for every $k \geq 2$ we construct infinitely many $4k$-dimensional manifolds that are all stably diffeomorphic but pairwise not homotopy equivalent.
 Each of these manifolds has hyperbolic intersection form and is stably parallelisable.
 In fact we construct infinitely many such infinite sets.

 To achieve this we prove a realisation result for appropriate subsets of Kreck's modified surgery monoid $\ell_{2q+1}(\Z[\pi])$, analogous to Wall's realisation of the odd-dimensional surgery obstruction $L$-group~$L_{2q+1}^s(\Z[\pi])$.

+We also develop the algebra of odd dimensional surgery monoids, an essential tool for understanding the stable class.
+Given quadratic forms $v$ and $v'$ over $\Z[\pi]$, under favourable circumstances, a subset $\ell_{2q+1}(v,v') \subseteq \ell_{2q+1}(\Z[\pi])$ is known to fit into an exact sequence